GeorgeHolas/zephyra_store/README.md

 - 💖 Personalized wishlist management
 - 📦 Streamlined order processing
 - 📱 Fully responsive design for all devices
-- 💳 Secure payment processing (coming soon)
+- 💳 Secure payment processing by stripe

 ## 🛠️ Technologies Used